dxddxx/TeXicode/README.md

 # [Website](https://texicode.dx512.com)

-### TeXicode in Reddit code blocks
+Posting math equations in Reddit is very annoying, you either have to post a screenshot of rendered LaTeX, or use Reddit's limited markdown features.
 <details>
 <summary>TeXicode in Reddit code blocks</summary>

-Posting math equations in Reddit is very annoying, you either have to post a screenshot of rendered LaTeX, or use Reddit's limited markdown features.

 1. Visit the [TeXicode website](https://texicode.dx512.com), copy output to clipboard
 1. Make a new line in Reddit text field (check line spacing, if there is no line spacing above and below the cursor, it means Reddit does not see it as a separate line)